Pravargav/Amadeus/BW/bw-short-notes.md

         - Check document numbers and amounts and compare them in both systems as they should be equal

 -> dbacockpit - change log monitoring - table(/BIC/A*3)

+-> bpc checks and afo checks are just software working properly or not checks.